What are embedded leases?

 In this article, we’ll review the definition of embedded leases for ASC 842 and IFRS 16.
 Then we’ll go over guidelines for determining if an embedded lease exists, clarifying with an embedded lease example.

-The impact of accounting for embedded leases under the new standards
+The impact of embedded leases under the new standards

-As you prepare to adopt the new lease accounting standards, you’ll need to review the content of all your existing contracts.
+In preparation for the new lease accounting standards, you’ll need to review the content of all your existing contracts to determine if they include embedded leases.

 1. Does the agreement entail the use of one or more specific assets?